-A. Disruptive conduct 2nd or 3rd offense B. Profanity, obscenity or possession of pornographic literature or materials 2nd or 3rd offense C. Unsportsmanlike conduct (unfair, play, lack of respect for opponents ungracious behavior in winning or losing) 2nd or 3rd offense D. Possession or use of tobacco products on school property (Smoking, Chewing, Etc.) 2nd or 3rd offense E. Insubordination (verbal or physical defiance of authority and rules) 2nd or 3rd offense F. Conduct which harasses or otherwise discriminates against others based on race, creed, national origin or disability 2nd or 3rd offense G. Threat of physical assault, intimidation or coercion, including efforts to obtain money or other items 2nd or 3rd offense Н. Inciting others to violence or disobedience 2nd or 3rd offense I. Student-to-Student or Sexual Harassment 2nd or 3rd offense J. Truancy (Staying out of school without permission) 2nd or 3rd offense K. Failure to abide by corrective measures used by school personnel for misconduct.
-This includes verbal or physical defiance of authority, and rules, and profane, obscene, or abusive language to staff .1st offense L. Fighting/Assault .1st offense M. Stealing or possession of stolen property 1st offense N. Engaging in any activity that constitutes a danger to other students or interferes with the purpose of the school .1st offense Ο. Using, possessing, or being under the influence of any narcotic, hallucinogen, or drugs or alcohol or any substance presented as such .1st offense P. Vandalism (intentional destruction of or damage to property) 1st offense Q. Possession of drug Paraphernalia .1st offense R. Possession of fireworks .1st offense S. Destruction, damage or unauthorized manipulation of hardware, software or any aspect or component of a school's electronic information system 1st offense
+Α. Disruptive conduct 2nd or 3rd offense

+В. Profanity, obscenity or possession of pornographic literature

+or materials 2nd or 3rd offense

+C. Unsportsmanlike conduct (unfair, play, lack of respect for opponents ungracious behavior in winning or losing) 2nd or 3rd offense D. Possession or use of tobacco products on school property (Smoking, Chewing, Etc.) Ε. Insubordination (verbal or physical defiance of authority and rules) 2nd or 3rd offense F. Conduct which harasses or otherwise discriminates against others based on race, creed, national origin or disability 2nd or 3rd offense G. Threat of physical assault, intimidation or coercion, including efforts to obtain money or other items Н. Inciting others to violence or disobedience ١.
+Student-to-Student or Sexual Harassment J. Truancy (Staying out of school without permission) 2nd or 3rd offense K. Failure to abide by corrective measures used by school personnel for misconduct.
+This includes verbal or physical defiance of authority, and rules, and profane, obscene, or abusive language to staff L. Fighting/Assault Stealing or possession of stolen property .1st offense N. Engaging in any activity that constitutes a danger to other students or interferes with the purpose of the school 1st offense О. Using, possessing, or being under the influence of any narcotic, hallucinogen, or drugs or alcohol or any substance presented as such Vandalism (intentional destruction of or damage to property) Possession of drug Paraphernalia Possession of fireworks 1st offense S. Destruction, damage or unauthorized manipulation of hardware, software or any aspect or component of a school's electronic information system .1st offense Т. Inappropriate sexual conduct, including but not limited to indecent exposure("mooning", etc.) "depantsing" or attempting to "depants" or to remove clothing from another person, deliberate feeling touching of another student's intimate part, or the clothing covering intimate parts, display of affection which includes affectionate actions generally 4 - t - ff considered to be private Setting or attempting to set a fire V. Cheating or Plagiarism or Theft of Academic Material ist offense